-Vaping pertains to a person’s act of inhaling water vapor through an electronic cigarette or what is known as a personal vaporizer.
+Vaping pertains to inhaling water vapor through an electronic cigarette or vape pen.

-At the time the person who vapes draw on the device, the device’s battery will then heat the liquid.
-The liquid will then vaporized into an inhalable vapor.
+At the time a person vapes, the device’s battery will heat the liquid inside.
+The liquid will then vaporize into an inhalable vapor.

-Electronic cigarettes are becoming more and more popular these days because they are regarded as different from conventional cigars in a way that these products do not have carcinogens like vinyl chloride and arsenic in them.
+Electronic cigarettes are becoming more and more popular these days because they are different from conventional cigarettes.
+For instance, unlike traditional cigarettes, they also don’t produce a strong, stinky smell.

-- Electronic cigarettes have not yet been completely studied so its long-term health risks and safety are not understood in all respects.
+- Electronic cigarettes have not yet been completely studied.
+Therefore, its long-term health risks and safety are not understood in all respects.

-- People may be encouraged to use electronic cigarettes due to dubious claims that these products are risk-free and more accepted as compared to the conventional cigarettes.
+- People may use electronic cigarettes due to dubious claims that these products are safer than conventional cigarettes.

-- The secondhand vapor coming from electronic cigarettes is most likely unsafe too.
+- Secondhand vapor coming from electronic cigarettes is most likely unsafe too.

-- Research has revealed that electronic cigarettes contain a few toxic chemicals as compared to conventional cigarettes; however, these may diffuse more than water vapor.
-During use, nicotine, as well as other possibly toxic chemicals, may be inhaled.
+- Research reveals that electronic cigarettes contain few toxic chemicals compared to conventional cigarettes.
+However, during use, nicotine, as well as other possibly toxic chemicals, may be inhaled.

-Companies who manufacture and retail electronic cigarettes are claiming that these products are healthier and cleaner therapeutic options that are purposely designed to help smokers quit unhealthy habit.
+Companies who manufacture and retail electronic cigarettes are claiming that these products are healthier and cleaner therapeutic options.
+After all, they were designed to help people quit smoking traditional cigarettes.

 How does vaping affect oral health?

-However, regardless of whether these products come with less risky effects to a person’s overall health as compared to traditional cigarettes, experts affirm that these products are by no means any risk-free.
+However, regardless of whether these products come with less risks to a person’s overall health than regular cigarettes, experts affirm that these products are by no means risk-free.

-Experts concur that nicotine inhalation puts a person’s general wellness and oral health at greater risk.
+Experts concur that nicotine inhalation puts a person’s general wellness and oral health at risk.

-In addition, manufacturers of electronic cigarettes claim that these products do not cause plaque calcification, halitosis and do not stain the teeth.
+In addition, manufacturers of electronic cigarettes claim that these products do not cause plaque calcification, halitosis, or tooth stains.

-However, the sad reality is that electronic cigarettes just like their conventional predecessor can considerably cause gum problems and this is primarily caused by ingesting nicotine.
+However, the sad reality is that electronic cigarettes, just like their conventional predecessor, can considerably cause gum problems.
+This is primarily due to ingesting nicotine.

-It is crucial to understand that nicotine is deemed as a vasoconstrictor compound.
-This conveys that nicotine has the potentiality to prompt blood vessels’ muscular wall to contract and eventually result in reduced flow of blood.
+It is crucial to understand that nicotine is a vasoconstrictor compound.
+This conveys that nicotine has the potential to prompt blood vessel muscular walls to contract.
+Thus, this eventually results in a reduced blood flow.
 According to a careful study, the extended decline of oxygen and nutrient supply to the gum heightens the possibility of gum disease development.

 More than that, blood flow restriction affects the mouth’s normal inhibitory function of cleansing and combating bacteria and weakens the innate ability to cure and produce new cells.
-Such detrimental effect is also a well-recorded fact of analog tobacco smoking.
+Such detrimental effects are also a well-recorded fact of analog tobacco smoking.
 Gum diseases, if uncured, can result in tooth loss as well as other fatal health issues.